Skip to main content

 Token errors

-• Expired token: generate a new token in Web Studio, update your Vault, and re-run register_citrix_vda.yml.
+• Expired token: generate a new token in Web Studio, update your Vault (Orka VM) or password manager (bare metal Mac), and re-register.

 • Wrong Machine Catalog: verify the token is associated with the correct catalog in Web Studio.